-Minyan Dafna will be holding spirited and songful Yamim Noraim (High Holidays) services again this year in Berkeley.
+Minyan Dafna will be holding spirited and songful Yamim Noraim (High Holidays) services in Berkeley for its third year.
 Join us for traditional-egalitarian davening, lead by community members.

 Services are free, but a donation of $18 per day or $36 for both Rosh Hashana and Yom Kippur will help us defray the costs of space rental.

 We hope you will bring your friends and family!
 Shana Tova!

 After Rosh Hashana davening, we will have a communal kiddush.

 We will be meeting on all days this year in the Upstairs Meeting Room at Finnish Hall.

 Finnish Hall is located at 1970 Chestnut St. in Berkeley.

 The entrance to the upstairs Meeting Room is up the stoop facing Chestnut Street.